-Attention must be given to the unique conditions at every jobsite to avoid the possibility of exhaust gas entering the air intake.
+In some cases cross contamination may occur even when orientation and minimum spacing requirements are followed.
+Therefore attention must be given to the unique conditions at every jobsite to avoid the possibility of exhaust gas entering the air intake.

-The water heater venting and combustion air intake shall be installed in accordance with these instructions and can be installed as a power direct vent system (combustion air from outside the building) or power vent system (combustion air from inside the building).
-If applicable, installation must also comply with the venting system manufacturer's instructions.
+The water heater venting and combustion air intake can be installed as a power direct vent system (combustion air from outside the building) or power vent system (combustion air from inside the building).
 Vertical or horizontal (side-wall) configurations may be used.